-- (5) to review and investigate complaints; - (6) to issue orders pursuant to subdivision A of section 17 (Violations) of this local law; - (7) to maintain records; - (8) to collect fees as set by the Town Board; - (9) to pursue administrative enforcement actions and proceedings; - (10) in consultation with this Town's attorney, to pursue such legal actions and proceedings as may be necessary to enforce the Uniform Code, the Energy Code, and this local law, or to abate or correct conditions not in compliance with the Uniform Code, the Energy Code, or this local law; and - (11) to exercise all other powers and fulfill all other duties conferred upon the Code Enforcement Officer by this local law. - B. The Code Enforcement Officer shall be appointed by the Town Board.
-The Code Enforcement Officer shall possess background experience related to building construction or fire prevention and shall, within the time prescribed by law, obtain such basic training, inservice training, advanced in-service training, and other training as the State of New York shall require for code enforcement personnel, and the Code Enforcement Officer shall obtain certification from the Department of State pursuant to the Executive Law and the regulations promulgated thereunder. - C. In the event that the Code Enforcement Officer is unable to serve as such for any reason, another individual shall be appointed by the Town Board to serve as Acting Code Enforcement Officer.
-The Acting Code Enforcement Officer shall, during the term of their appointment, exercise all powers and fulfill all duties conferred upon the Code Enforcement Officer by this local law. - D. One or more Inspectors may be appointed by the Town Board to act under the supervision and direction of the Code Enforcement Officer and to assist the Code Enforcement Officer in the exercise of the powers and fulfillment of the duties conferred upon the Code Enforcement Officer by this local law.
-Each Inspector shall, within the time prescribed by law, obtain such basic training, in-service training, advanced in-service training, and other training as the State of New York shall require for code enforcement personnel, and each Inspector shall obtain certification from the Department of State pursuant to the Executive Law and the regulations promulgated thereunder.

-E. The compensation for the Code Enforcement Officer and Inspectors shall be fixed from time to time by the Town Board.
+- (5) to review and investigate complaints; - (6) to issue orders pursuant to subdivision (a) of section 17 (Violations) of this local law; - (7) to maintain records; - (8) to collect fees as set by the Town Board of the Town of Niagara; - (9) to pursue administrative enforcement actions and proceedings; - (10) in consultation with this the Town's attorney, to pursue such legal actions and proceedings as may be necessary to enforce the Uniform Code, the Energy Code, and this local law, or to abate or correct conditions not in compliance with the Uniform Code, the Energy Code, or this local law; and - (11) to exercise all other powers and fulfill all other duties conferred upon the Code Enforcement Officer by this local law. - (b) The Code Enforcement Officer shall be appointed by the Town Board of the Town of Niagara.
+The Code Enforcement Officer shall possess background experience related to building construction or fire prevention and shall, within the time prescribed by law, obtain such basic training, in-service training, advanced inservice training, and other training as the State of New York shall require for code enforcement personnel, and the Code Enforcement Officer shall obtain certification from the Department of State pursuant to the Executive Law and the regulations promulgated thereunder. - (c) In the event that the Code Enforcement Officer is unable to serve as such for any reason, another individual shall be appointed by the Town Board of the Town of Niagara to serve as Acting Code Enforcement Officer.
+The Acting Code Enforcement Officer shall, during the term of their appointment, exercise all powers and fulfill all duties conferred upon the Code Enforcement Officer by this local law. - (d) One or more Inspectors may be appointed by the Town Board of the Town of Niagara to act under the supervision and direction of the Code Enforcement Officer and to assist the Code Enforcement Officer in the exercise of the powers and fulfillment of the duties conferred upon the Code Enforcement Officer by this local law.
+Each Inspector shall, within the time prescribed by law, obtain such basic training, in-service training, advanced in-service training, and other training as the State of New York shall require for code enforcement personnel, and each Inspector shall obtain certification from the Department of State pursuant to the Executive Law and the regulations promulgated thereunder. - (e) The compensation for the Code Enforcement Officer and Inspectors shall be fixed from time to time by the Town Board of the Town of Niagara.